Pendo720/N.J-Matata/index.md

 #### M-Front ####

-M-Front is the event generation subsyste implemented as an Android app.
+M-Front is the event generation subsystem implemented as an Android app.
 This minimalist app enables generation of easily customisable events using its host proximity sensor.
-Using this sensor on the ensured fast event generation with ease; something which was necessary for validating the resilience of the system.
+Using this sensor on the host ensures fast event generation with ease; something which was necessary for validating the resilience of the system.

 **M-Front App screenshot**